-At the center of the system are three drawers for drugs and narcotics, each with levels of access.
-These are filled in the pharmacy then delivered to the OR.
+At the center of the LVIS™ system are three drawers for drugs and narcotics, each with different levels of access.
+Drawers are filled in the pharmacy and then delivered to the OR.
 Our initial task was to define the contents and organize their presentation.
 We then wanted to test if users would prefer additional storage or focus on the drug drawers only.
-The conclusion was for a large general drug drawer and two narcotics drawers – each providing access individually.
+The conclusion was for a large general drug drawer and two narcotics drawers, each accessed individually.
 We also user-tested a secondary nesting cart that could include many modular options.

 Intuitive, Optimized Workflow

 Focus is maintained on the patient.
-The User experience is simple and uncluttered.
+The user experience is simple and uncluttered.
 Meds to be used throughout the procedure can be placed on the top tray (another RFID read area).
-Authentication id through a wide touch area between the drawer and tray.
-Although the product has a friendly /anthropometric presence, this receded into the background once the drawers are accessed.
-When all is packed away, the drawer indicators do a rhythmic dance to let us know the meds are being checked.
+Authentication is through a wide touch area between the drawer and tray.
+Although the product has a friendly, anthropometric presence, this recedes into the background once the drawers are accessed.
+When all is packed away, the drawer indicators do a rhythmic dance to let users know the meds are being checked.

 The Intelliguard® Linked Visibility Inventory System™ (LVIS™) is the first anesthesia medication and narcotics inventory solution that combines secure medication storage and access with radio-frequency identification (RFID)-enabled automated data collection.
-An LVIS Station™ in each OR provides RFID-equipped drawers to securely store medications and narcotics.
-Inventory automatically updates in real time each time a drawer is closed—with no manual input—eliminating delays.
+A LVIS Station™ in each OR provides RFID-equipped drawers to securely store medications and narcotics.
+Inventory automatically updates in real time every time a drawer is closed—with no manual input—eliminating delays.